Skip to main content

 Fundamentals

-Your question about the security of your within a workplace wellness program is not a simple query; it touches upon a deep, physiological need for safety.
+Your question about the security of your health information within a workplace wellness program is not a simple query; it touches upon a deep, physiological need for safety.
 When you consider sharing personal health details, your body’s surveillance systems for threat detection become activated.

 The uncertainty of who sees your data ∞ a concern over whether a cholesterol level or a genetic marker could be linked back to your name on an office roster ∞ can trigger a subtle, yet persistent, cascade of stress hormones.
 This is a biological reality.